MajorZiploc/tooling_notes/art/blender/notes.md

 4. unwrap (in UVEditor select all faces; u (unwrap))

+Quick and Dirty - best for if you plan to paint straight in blender
+NOTE:
+  only include meshes you need
+  remember to include any partial geometry you may need
+    ex: under head next to neck should be part of main_texture not face_texture resize any geometry that isnt needed to be smaller and size up any geometry that needs more detail
-Quick and Dirty - best for if you plan to paint straight in blender smart UV unwrap -- Object Mode: select all meshs -> Edit Mode: deselect then select all -> U -> smart UV unwrap good starting point:
+    TODO: look into an automatic way of achieving this or something close enough to this smart UV unwrap -- Object Mode: select all meshs -> Edit Mode: deselect then select all -> U -> smart UV unwrap good starting point:
   Rotation Method: Axis-aligned (Horizontally)